 - State, county, and municipal employees: Anyone that works for their city, county, or local government.

 - Federal government employees: Those who are employed by the federal government of the United States.

 What Is The EEOC?

 The EEOC stands for the United States Equal Employment Commission, which is a federal agency that came about due to the Civil Rights Act of 1964, which was established to enforce laws against discrimination in the workplace.
 Not only does the EEOC investigate discrimination claims, but has also mediated countless claims before they ever turn into full investigations that result in litigation.

 Mediation by the EEOC is an alternative form of investigation regarding discrimination in the workplace as opposed to a full investigation and trial.
 As described by the Equal Employment Opportunity Commission, it is “an informal process in which a trained mediator assists the parties to reach a negotiated resolution of a charge of discrimination.
 The mediator does not decide who is right or wrong and has no authority to impose a settlement on the parties.
 Instead, the mediator helps the parties to jointly explore and reconcile their differences.”

-This is a much less stressful process than going to court, and our Phoenix employment lawyers are happy to help you during the meditation process to make sure that you receive what you are owed, and the offender understands that what they were doing is illegal.
+This is a much less stressful process than going to court, and a Phoenix employment lawyer is happy to help you during the meditation process to make sure that you receive proper compensation for what you are owed, and the offender understands that what they were doing is illegal.

 Get In Touch With Our Phoenix Employment Lawyers Today

 We know the ins and outs of employment law in Phoenix, and all over Arizona and can help you get results.
-Our Phoenix employment attorneys are always prepared to tackle whatever issue a client has and to aid them in receiving the greatest compensation possible.
+Our Phoenix employment law firm is always prepared to tackle whatever issue a client has and to aid them in receiving the greatest compensation possible.
 To schedule an appointment with a hard-working employment law attorney, contact us or call (602) 682-6450 today for a consultation.